Concentration-Free Quantum Kernel Learning in the Rydberg Blockade: Details on the classical simulation of RydKernel

-While the Rydberg-blockaded dynamics from the $\ket{\mathbb{Z}_2}$ state is not generic, it shows generic features as it leads to highly entangled states.
-In particular, it exhibits an initial ballistic growth of the entanglement entropy, $S(t)= \alpha_{\mathbb{Z}_2} t$ as shown in Fig.~\ref{fig:compound4}a.
-The growth rate is system-size independent $\alpha_{\mathbb{Z}_2}$ and, although smaller than the generic one, it is of the same order of magnitude, $\alpha_{\mathbb{Z}_2}\approx \alpha_{\mathbb{Z}_0}/3.42$.
-Moreover, the duration of this ballistic regime is proportional to the system-size, $t_{\text{bal}}^{\mathbb{Z}_2} \propto N$, implying that the entropy at the end of the ballistic regime is volume-law, $S_{\text{bal}}^{\mathbb{Z}_2} \propto N$ (Fig.~\ref{fig:compound4}b).
-The main difference from generic dynamics is that saturation is not reached immediately, but only at later times.
-The encoding perturbation has little impact on entanglement growth.
-When small, it slightly reduces the entanglement entropy growth rate, whereas when strong enough, it increases the growth rate, as shown in Fig.~\ref{fig:compound4}c.
-Most importantly, we see that, for $\lambda \gtrsim 0.1$, the disentanglement caused by the backward part of the Loschmidt echo dynamics is reduced, potentially keeping entanglement high.
+Small encoding perturbation on the contrary has little impact on entanglement growth.
+It slightly reduces the entanglement entropy growth rate ($\lambda\lesssim0.2$), before increasing it again when stronger, as shown in the inset of Fig.~\ref{fig:smcompound4new}c.
+Most importantly, we see that, for $\lambda \gtrsim 0.1$, the disentanglement caused by the backward part of the Loschmidt echo dynamics is imperfect, potentially keeping entanglement high.

 This analysis shows that the $\ket{\mathbb{Z}_2}$-Rydberg-blockaded dynamics leads to volume-law entanglement at relatively short times, rendering faithful classical MPS simulations out-of-reach for moderate sizes and times.
-Moreover, computing the kernel matrix for a dataset $\mathcal{X}$ amounts to computing $N_S (N_S+1)/2 \sim \mathcal{O}(N_S^2)$ matrix elements (since the kernel is symmetric) where $N_S = |\mathcal{X}|$ is the size of the dataset.
+Moreover, classically simulating the quantum kernel matrix for a dataset $\mathcal{X}$ amounts to computing $N_S (N_S+1)/2 \sim \mathcal{O}(N_S^2)$ matrix elements (since the kernel is symmetric) where $N_S = |\mathcal{X}|$ is the size of the dataset.
 This must be contrasted with the cost of computing the kernel on neutral atom quantum computers.
-In the absence of exponential concentration (EC), estimating each matrix element simply amounts to measuring the occurence of the $|\mathbb{Z}_{2} \rangle$ bitstring, which requires a number of shots polynomial in the system size to be faithfully evaluated.
-The rate of $\sim 1\text{ experiment/s}$ on current devices is limited by array loading and imaging, and can be enhanced by parallelizing on multiple atom-chains simultaneously.
+In the absence of exponential concentration, estimating each matrix element simply amounts to measuring the occurrence of the $|\mathbb{Z}_{2} \rangle$ bitstring, which requires a number of shots polynomial in the system size to be faithfully evaluated.
+The rate of $\sim 1\text{ experiment/s}$ on current devices is limited by array loading and imaging, and can be enhanced by parallelizing on multiple atom-chains simultaneously, as well as fast imaging and continuous reloading.